Chapter 0: Intro - Yamaha USA

 GX-707 GX-707

 In marked contrast to earlier model Electones, which had used sustained, unchanging tones as the basis of sound creation, the GX-1 employed a technology called group-controlled voltage in line with our Living Sound design concept.
-Often called the polyphonic analog synthesizer approach, this made it possible for the instrument to produce sounds that changed over time.
+Often called the polyphonic analog synthesizer approach, group-controlled voltage made it possible for the instrument to produce sounds that changed over time.

 The GX-1 offered the following distinctive features not found on earlier Electones.